pivotal-cf/docs-phd-ds/troubleshooting copy.md

                     href="#bosh"
                     shape="rect"
                     style="text-decoration:none;">Using BOSH Director to Examine a Pivotal HD On-Demand Service Instance</a> and run the <code>bosh vms</code> command to see the list of IP addresses for the relevant BOSH deployment’s virtual machines. ??insert output here </li>
             <li>Using these IP address and the vcap username’s credentials, log in to the virtual machine using ssh: <pre>[root@rock ~]# ssh vcap@10.0.1.6vcap@10.0.1.6's password:
 Last login: Mon Sep 29 19:24:29 2014 from 10.0.0.1
 [vcap@0 ~]$ </pre></li>
-        </ol><h1>Understanding which BOSH deployments are allocated to which Service Instance </h1><p><strong>To determine which Virtual Machines are associated with a specific Service Instance, using the Pivotal CF CLI</strong>: </p><p>There may be times when you need to determine which service instances is allocated to which BOSH deployments or vice versa. </p><p>The Pivotal HD Service Broker keeps track of which BOSH deployments it has allocated and which service instance is has allocated a BOSH deployment to.
+        </ol><h1>Understanding which BOSH deployments are allocated to which Service Instance </h1><p><strong>To determine which Virtual Machines are associated with a specific Service Instance, using the CF CLI</strong>: </p><p>There may be times when you need to determine which service instances is allocated to which BOSH deployments or vice versa. </p><p>The Pivotal HD Service Broker keeps track of which BOSH deployments it has allocated and which service instance is has allocated a BOSH deployment to.
 This information is maintained in a SQLite Database on the Pivotal HD Service Broker.
 You can view these allocations by accessing the Pivotal HD Service Broker using ssh. <br
                 class="Apple-interchange-newline"
                 clear="none" />
         </p>
         <ol>
-            <li>Use the <strong>Pivotal CF command line interface</strong> to log in to Pivotal CF as an administrator.</li>
+            <li>Use the <strong>CF command line interface</strong> to log in to PCF as an administrator.</li>
-            <li>From the Pivotal CF command line, make sure you are targeting the space where the Service Instance you are interested in resides: <pre class="terminal">[root@rock ~]# cf target
+            <li>From the CF command line, make sure you are targeting the space where the Service Instance you are interested in resides: <pre class="terminal">[root@rock ~]# cf target
 API endpoint: https://api.rock.music.cf-app.com (API version: 2.2.0)
 User: admin
 Org:  pivotalrocks
 Space:staging
 </pre> If necessary, select a space using the following command: $ cf target -s &lt;space name&gt; </li>
-            <li> From the Pivotal CF CLI, confirm the Service Instance Name you are interested in: <pre class="terminal">
+            <li> From the CF CLI, confirm the Service Instance Name you are interested in: <pre class="terminal">
 root@rock ~]# cf services
 Getting services in org pivotalrocks / space staging as admin...
 OK

-nameservice   plan   bound apps instance1   p-hd  Standard
-instance2   p-hd  Standard   app-sinatra-services
+nameservice   plan   bound apps instance1   p-hd  Standard instance2   p-hd  Standard   app-sinatra-services
 </pre>
             </li>
-            <li> From the Pivotal CF CLI, run the following command to look up the Cloud Controller ID for the Service Name you are interested in.
+            <li> From the CF CLI, run the following command to look up the Cloud Controller ID for the Service Name you are interested in.
 The Cloud Controller ID is contained in a JSON-formatted output.
 To find the ID, locate the name of your service in the output and then locate the <code>guid</code> field within that data structure.
 The value of this field contains the Cloud Controller ID.
 For example, in the following output, the Cloud Controler ID for the service that is named <code
                     style="color:red">instance2</code> is highlighted in red: <pre class="terminal">[root@rock ~]# CF_TRACE=true cf s

 VERSION: